adamchalmers/carroll/README.md

 <h2>Planned features:</h2>

  - Check any number of propositions for equivalence, mutual satisfiability, etc
- - Transform expressions into a normal or simplified form
+ - Simplify expressions
- - Use user-defined connectives
+ - Use user-defined connectives?